Chelsea were 'lucky' to make Champions League: Tuchel

-Thomas Tuchel admitted Chelsea were "lucky" to qualify for the Champions League as Leicester's loss to Tottenham meant the Blues' 2-1 defeat against Aston Villa did not prove fatal on Sunday.
+Thomas Tuchel admitted Chelsea were "lucky" to qualify for the Champions League after a favour from bitter rivals Tottenham meant the Blues' 2-1 defeat against Aston Villa did not prove fatal on Sunday.

 Chelsea were 'lucky' to make Champions League: Tuchel